 These observations need not be cause for despair.
-Although market-sizing and business model adaptation issues may dissuade most large companies from serving or engaging low-income people, many small or medium enterprises, NGOs, or purpose-built business models will perceive compelling opportunities to create both large social returns and reasonable financial ones.
+Although market-sizing and business model adaptation issues may dissuade most large companies from serving or engaging low-income people, many small or medium enterprises, NGOs,

+The sheer size of the market alone may be a deceptive signal of whether large companies will rush in. or purpose-built business models will perceive compelling opportunities to create both large social returns and reasonable financial ones.
 Some opportunities, like community water filtration plants, will likely reach scale as a cluster of enterprises or operators, as did Indian MFIs, rather than as a single firm.
 With the right business model, the opportunity is considerable, and the result will be better primary education, or increased access to financial services, or stable livelihoods with strong income effects.